hermangroup/docs/introduction/how-to-buy.rst

   https://www.coinsuper.com

-  Registered in Hong Kong and with a focus on the Chinese market, CoinSuper allows fiat deposits in USD and offers DASH trading against BTC, ETH and USD.
+  Registered in Hong Kong and with a focus on the Chinese market, CoinSuper allows fiat deposits in USD and offers HISTORIA trading against BTC, ETH and USD.

 Exrates